-Research into ways of saving the endangered Philippine tarsier
+Research into Ways of Saving the Endangered Philippine Tarsier

-[Texts developed using ChatGPT, then adapted: https://chat.openai.com]
+[Texts developed and adapted from ChatGPT: https://chat.openai.com]

 Source 1

 The Philippine tarsier (Carlito syrichta) is a small primate found in the Philippines, known for its large eyes relative to its head.
 With a body length of about 8-16 cm, it is one of the smallest primates.
 Tarsiers are nocturnal, mostly feeding on insects and spiders.
 They have excellent hearing and can turn their heads nearly 180 degrees.
 Their long fingers allow them to hold on to branches in trees.
 Since 1997, the Philippine tarsier has been a protected species, but its numbers are still declining.